 Positives: Strong in the logical, systematic evaluation of the state of the business environment and its effect on the stock market.

 Negatives: Not enough charts.
 Some systems are hard to calculate manually and require a lot of effort to maintain.

-One of the Bibles of Technical Analysis, and one of the best.
-Pring is a popular technical analyst and the depth of value of this book is unmistakable.
-This book is a prerequisite read for any serious or professional technical analyst and is core IFTA exam syllabus for the (International Federation of Technical Analysts) of which I am certified.
+One of the bibles of technical analysis and one of the best.
+Pring is a popular technical analyst, and the depth of the value of this book is unmistakable.
+This book is a prerequisite read for any serious or professional technical analyst and is the core IFTA exam syllabus for the (International Federation of Technical Analysts) of which I am certified.

-Positives: With 600 pages of detailed Technical Analysis, the quality and quantity of the content can be overwhelming.
+Positives: With 600 pages of detailed Technical Analysis, the content’s quality and quantity can be overwhelming.

 [Related Article: The 10 Best Stock Market Analysis Software Programs]

 14. Best for Stock Options: Getting Started In Options

 Getting Started in Options is the best options trading book, allowing beginner traders to learn options trading and strategies with clear and thoughtful examples.

 |📖 Title||Getting Started In Options|